Mistralys/mailcode/README.md

 #### Arithmetic operation

-Basic arithmetic operations can be used, provided that the target language supports these.
+Basic arithmetic operations can be used, provided the target language supports these.
 They are typically passed on directly through the translator, unless it has special logic to convert them.